Uniswap/v2-subgraph/README.md

-# Uniswap-subgraph
+# Uniswap V2 Subgraph

-[Uniswap](https://uniswap.io/) is a decentralized protocol for automated token exchange on Ethereum.
+[Uniswap](https://uniswap.org/) is a decentralized protocol for automated token exchange on Ethereum.

-This Subgraph dynamically tracks any exchange created by the uniswap factory.
+This subgraph dynamically tracks any exchange created by the uniswap factory.
 Any exchange, any user of the protocol, and any transaction of the protocol can be queried.

 ## Running Locally